CONTRIBUTION

 of all ages and nationalities

-EXHIBIT
+THEY EXHIBIT

-one's vocal talent and the technical preparation
+your own vocal talent and technical preparation

 IN THE PRESENCE OF